With Clinton out of the picture, stampede of 2020 Dems hits New Hampshire

 It’s been a year since former Vice President Joe Biden trekked to New Hampshire, to headline the state party’s major fundraising gala.
 Former Democratic presidential candidate and Vermont Sen. Bernie Sanders hasn’t set foot in the state since last October, when he headlined a Strafford County fundraising dinner.
 And Sen. Elizabeth Warren of Massachusetts hasn’t visited since the 2016 campaign.

-Blame midterm politics for some of absence.
+Blame midterm politics for some of the absences.
 Some potential 2020 contenders facing re-election this November may be hesitant to make the trip to the Granite State.

 “Both Bernie and Elizabeth are up for re-election this year so we understand that,” Buckley said.